cragis/McP/instructions/brain.md

 A. Heated bed to HB: + to +, - to -

-B. Power to POWER: make sure + from PSU connects to + here (copper wire if you followed heart instructions).
+B. Power to POWER: make sure + from PSU connects to + here (electrical standard is negative wire is marked (ribbed, grooved, or striped)).
 Note that + for power is on the left, while + for the heated bed is on the right

 C. Extruder heater cartridge to E0: the white woven insulated wires coming from the extruder cable, either polarity is fine